scuc/GoPro-Concat-Automation/README.md

-# GOPRO Concat with FFMPEG
+# GoPro Concat with Python and FFMPEG

 A Python script to stitch together large batches of segmented GoPro files.